Topic-specific policies

 While the restructured standard is readable and usable on paper, the tagging and cross-linking strongly of controls favours database applications (even something as simple as Excel) allowing users to filter or select and sort the controls by whatever criteria or questions they pose - for instance, “Which physical security controls are relevant to privacy?” or “What preventive controls do not involve technology?”.
 Given a suitable database application, the sequence is almost irrelevant compared to the categorisation, tagging and description of the controls.
 It will be interesting to see how this turns out.

 I am dismayed that the standard has been infected with the “cyber” virus, almost immediately creating problems of definition and interpretation.
-Some contributors want the standard to cover both information security and cybersecurity controls, implying that they consider those to be distinct domains, while others first want to understand the differences before classifying controls ... and I must say I‘m in the second group.
+Some contributors wanted the standard to cover both information security and cybersecurity controls, implying that they consider those to be distinct domains, while others first want to understand the differences before classifying controls ... and I must say I‘m in the second group.
 What is the meaning and scope of “cybersecurity”, in fact?
-Let’s start there, eh, SC 27, before jumping aboard the bandwagon!

-Similarly, the committee hopes to resolve confusion over the meaning of “policy” in the second edition by distinguishing three variants or hierarchical levels in the third edition:
+Similarly, the committee hoped to resolve confusion over the meaning of “policy” in the second edition by distinguishing three variants or hierarchical levels in the third edition:

-• “Information security policy” is the overall, high-level corporate policy at the peak of the classical policy pyramid, approved by ‘top management’.
+• “Information security policy” refers to the overall, high-level corporate policy at the peak of the classical policy pyramid, approved by ‘top management’.
 ‘Strategy’ might have been a better term for this, at the risk of creating yet more confusion;

-• “Topic-specific policy” is the term for mid-level policies e.g. topic-specific policies on access control and clear desk and clear screen” (the latter sounds, to me, more like a rule than a mid-level policy ... and indeed, as expressed by the project team, the topic-specific policy concept includes guidelines and rules, making this layer a blend, transition or link between the upper and lower levels).
-These will be aligned with and support the high level policy, approved by ‘the appropriate management level’, and [within reason] may be adapted/interpreted locally by departments, business units etc. where their specific contexts (information risks, security requirements, business situations, locations etc.) differ from the overall corporate context;
+• “Topic-specific policy” refers to mid-level policies e.g. topic-specific policies on access control and clear desk and clear screen” (the latter sounds, to me, more like a rule than a mid-level policy ... and indeed, as expressed by the project team, the topic-specific policy concept includes guidelines and rules, making this layer a blend, transition or link between the upper and lower levels).
+These are aligned with and support the high level policy, approved by ‘the appropriate management level’, and [within reason] may be adapted/interpreted locally by departments, business units etc. where their specific contexts (information risks, security requirements, business situations, locations etc.) differ from the overall corporate context;

-• “Rule” is the lowest, most detailed/specific level, defined as an “accepted principle or instruction that states the organisation’s expectations on what should be done, what is allowed or not allowed” (I’m not sure an organisation, per se, can ‘expect’ anything, or should have expectations on rather than of something: in a corporate context, rules are generally imposed by management on behalf of the organisation and its stakeholders ... but this definition was a bone of contention within SC 27 so, assuming the compromise is generally accepted, it’s good enough.
-Time to move on!).
+• “Rule” is the lowest, most detailed/specific level, defined as an “accepted principle or instruction that states the organisation’s expectations on what should be done, what is allowed or not allowed” (I’m not sure an organisation, per se, can ‘expect’ anything, or should have expectations on rather than of something: in a corporate context, rules are generally imposed by management on behalf of the organisation and its stakeholders ... but this definition was a bone of contention within SC 27 so a compromise is needed).

 < Previous standard ^ Up a level ^ Next standard >